nihalmb/Basic-Codes/README.md

-All codes are runned at jupyter notebook and google colab.
+All codes are runned at jupyter notebook.